annaesvensson/yellow-publish/style-guide.md

 # Style guide

+You should use the following guidelines for your technology:

+* Good technology is useful in function and aesthetic.
+* Good technology is simple to use and adjust.
+* Good technology is made for people.

 You should use the following guidelines for your code:

 * Use consistent indentation with 4 spaces, no tabs.